-- WPS may elect to offer independent courses that provide fewer than 140 clock-hours of instruction and award a standard 1.0 credit if the course meets the conditions outlined in this section of the regulation.
+- WPS School Board may elect to offer independent courses that provide fewer than 140 clock-hours of instruction and award a standard 1.0 credit if the course meets the conditions outlined in this section of the regulation (Policy IKFD).
 The total number of standard credits that can be achieved via this waiver is four.
-If extenuating circumstances require additional standard credits that can be achieved via this waiver, the assistant superintendent's approval is required. - With the exception of the clock-hour requirements, these courses shall meet all existing WPS regulations governing high school credit courses.
+If extenuating circumstances require additional standard credits that can be achieved via this waiver, approval by the superintendent's designee is required. - With the exception of the clock-hour requirements, these courses shall meet all existing WPS regulations governing high school credit courses.
 Independent Study courses shall be graded on a pass-fail basis only.
 Students who wish to retake a course to improve their grade point average shall not be allowed to use Independent Study as an option and instead should repeat the full course in a subsequent school year or in a summer session.